ammannbe/RecipeManagerApi/storage/docker/README.md

 -   **./html:/var/www/html** This is the folder containing all project files
 -   **./data/app:/var/www/html/storage/app** This folder contains user data like recipe images
--   **./favicon.ico:/var/www/html/favicon.ico** Specify a custom favicon
+-   **./favicon.ico:/var/www/html/public/favicon.ico** Specify a custom favicon
 -   **./entrypoint.sh:/usr/local/bin/entrypoint.sh** This script is executet at the ENTRYPOINT (see Dockerfile)
 -   **./.env:/var/www/html/.env** This is the environement variable file
 -   **./ports.conf:/etc/apache2/ports.conf** Specify a custom Apache HTTP port

+In the container _db_ you can override following paths:

+-   **./data/mysql:/var/lib/mysql** This folder contains your database

+In the container _meilisearch_ you can override following paths:

+-   **./data/meilisearch:/data.ms** This folder contains your indexed db models for searching

 # Environement Variables